jonathansong8/emp_weforgot/README.md

 1. We created an array of size 100000, containing integers 0 to 99999.
 2. We ran a binary search on every element in that array, and recorded the time elapsed by subtracting currentTimeMillis before the search, from currentTimeMillis after the search
 3. We took the time elapsed and divided it by the array size to get the average time needed to search for 1 element
-4. We repeated steps 1-3 100 times, and those average times were placed into a second array
+4. We repeated steps 1-3 100 times, and placed those average times into a second array
 5. We calculated an average using all those times in the second array
 6. We repeated the above steps for arrays of sizes 75000, 50000, 25000, 20000, 15000, 10000, 5000, and 1000
 7. The above steps were repeated for linear search, then we graphed the results